nikrazz/blog/content/english/blog/A case against TT bikes.md

 I remember BikeRadar, I think (can’t find this article now), claimed the advantage a TT bike gives you is 60-70 watts at 40 km/h, that is, it takes 270-280 watts to ride a road bike at that speed and 220 watts to ride a TT bike.

-Translated into seconds, a TT bike gives you 9 seconds per kilometre advantage.
+Translated into seconds, a TT bike gives you 9 seconds per kilometer advantage.
 This is 6 minutes in a 40 km time trial.

 Insane.